guychauliac/javaa.org/_posts/2023-05-02-jekyll-docker-local-testing.markdown

 ---
 > [This blog post is part of a series around building a website with Jekyll for hosting on github pages]({% post_url 2023-05-07-jekyll %})

-In this blogpost we will have a look how **docker** can be used to locally test a Jekyll website.
+This blogpost will explain how **docker** can be used to locally create and test a Jekyll website.

-### Preparing a docker image
+### Preparing a docker image and container

 Github pages can only be used with a [specific version of Ruby And Jekyll](https://pages.github.com/versions/).
-Let's define a docker images that uses the **Ruby 2.7 alpine** image and use apk to install the Jekyll 3.9.3 Gem:
+Define a docker images that uses the **Ruby 2.7 alpine** image and use apk to install the Jekyll 3.9.3 Gem:

 Create a dockerfile: